-New Door vs. New Enclosure
+New Shower Door vs. New Shower Enclosure

 A shower door is typically glass and can be installed on most showers.
 These doors are good for allowing more natural light and giving the room an open feel.
-Shower enclosures, on the other hand, are made of walls that enclose the shower completely and a door that slides open.
+Shower enclosures, on the other hand, are made of walls that enclose the shower completely and a door that opens.
 Shower enclosures are ideal for those who want a bit more privacy in the shower or want to replace a tub/shower combo with a large shower.

-Types of Shower Doors
+Types of Shower Doors Based on the Way They Open

 The first step in choosing the best shower door for your bathroom remodel needs is deciding on how you want the door to function.
 This is often determined by how much bathroom space you have to work with.

-This is a trackless shower door option.
+This is a trackless door option.
 The door rests on a floor-mounted hinge and moves 180 degrees, either inward or outward.
 If mounted in the center of the shower, it can move a full 360 degrees.
-These are designed for larger freestanding showers and typically do not work well in smaller bathrooms.
+These doors are designed for larger freestanding showers and typically do not work well in smaller bathrooms.
 However, there are some pivoting shower doors that can have their range of motion adjusted to fit in a smaller space.

 These shower doors work just like a typical door, in that they are mounted on hinges on the wall or shower surround and swing open to allow entry.
 Since the hinged shower door is mounted on the wall or shower surround, it can be placed at any height that is suitable for your space.
 These are most common on freestanding showers, and do require more space than most types of bathroom shower doors due to their range of motion.